455 East Main Street, Mesa, AZ 85203

 An open house is quite uncommon and only takes place after construction or major renovations.

 The temple is later closed to the public after what is known as the dedication.
-During the dedication, members of the Church of Jesus Christ gather and a special prayer is given to bless the temple.
-The Mesa Arizona Temple will be dedicated Dec.
-12.
+During the dedication, members of The Church of Jesus Christ of Latter-day Saints gather, and a special prayer is given to bless the temple.
+The Mesa Arizona Temple was most recently dedicated on Dec.
+12, 2021, after extensive renovation to the building and grounds.

 Visitors’ Center & Temple Grounds

-The temple grounds and visitors’ center are open year-round for visitors to enjoy.
-At the Mesa Temple Visitors’ Center (open daily 9 a.m.-9 p.m.) there is a team of friendly volunteers that explain what happens inside the temple, the temple’s history, and why the building is sacred and important.
+The temple grounds and Visitors’ Center are open year-round for visitors to enjoy.
+At the Mesa Temple Visitors’ Center (open daily 10 a.m.-9 p.m.) there is a team of friendly volunteers that can explain the temple’s history and why the building is sacred and important.
+The Visitor’s Center also has a variety of interactive exhibits for visitors of all ages.

 Previous Story